-The growing demand for Senior Living
+The growing demand for senior care

 You know workforce management systems play a key role in caring for residents by optimizing staffing functions, like employee scheduling, attendance, and organizational compliance.
 Like all software, there are good workforce management systems and better ones.